Pylons/pyramid/docs/quick_tutorial/json.rst

 - Providing a ``@view_config`` that associated that route name with an existing view.

-- *Overriding* the view defaults in the view config that mentions the ``hello_json`` route, so that when the route is matched, we use the JSON renderer rather than the ``home.pt`` template renderer that would otherwise be used.
+- *Overriding* the view config in the view config that mentions the ``hello_json`` route, so that when the route is matched, we use the JSON renderer rather than the ``home.pt`` template renderer that would otherwise be used.